Automated Coral Spawn Monitoring for Reef Restoration: The Coral Spawn and Larvae Imaging Camera System (CSLICS): Conclusion

 CSLICS' automation and vision-based approach reduced coral disturbance and enabled recording frequent observations into a digital database.
 This data supports correlation analysis of treatment strategies with larval rearing outcomes.
 CSLICS enables robust and consistent tracking of coral spawn at different stages of development.
 Further, CSLICS streamlines coral rearing processes and avoids the 5,720 hours of labor per spawning event that would be required for manual sampling at the same frequency.

-The next iteration of the CSLICS system is currently in development, and addresses limitations of this system.
-The new system will improve detection of damaged cells, and feature side-mounted imaging to reduce the impacts of coral larvae residue build-up on the housing during sub-surface operation.
+The next iteration of CSLICS is currently in development, which will improve detection of damaged cells, and feature side-mounted imaging to reduce the impacts of coral larvae residue build-up on the housing during sub-surface operation.